Birkdale Village

 Birkdale Village is an urban mixed-use community in Huntersville, North Carolina, United States, 12 mi north of Charlotte, North Carolina.
-It was named after the English village of Birkdale, near Liverpool.
+It was named after the English village of Birkdale, in Southport.
 It has numerous restaurants and stores.
 Apartments are located at the property provided by Haven at Birkdale Village.
 A gym, a movie theater, a supermarket, a golf course, a greenway, an express bus park and ride, and the 32510 acre Lake Norman are all within walking distance for the residents of Birkdale Village.

 Design & development

 Birkdale Village is an 52 acre urbanist residential, retail and office mixed-use community located in Huntersville, North Carolina.